danielsaidi/WebViewKit/Sources/WebViewKit/Documentation.docc/WebViewKit.md

 https://github.com/danielsaidi/WebViewKit.git
 ```

-You can also clone the repository and build the library locally.
+If you prefer to not have external dependencies, you can also just copy the source code into your app.

+## Supported Platforms

+WebViewKit supports `iOS 13` and `macOS 11`.